Adult Dependent Relative Visa

 Evidence required in support of the application

-- Independent medical evidence and, where possible, local authority evidence of the type of care required and the reason why it is not available.
+- Independent medical evidence and, where possible, evidence from a local authority or a social worker of the type of care required and the reason why it is not available.

 - If the required care is not affordable – evidence of its cost and financial means of the applicant and the sponsor.

-- Evidence of any previous care arrangements and reasons why they are not available or not affordable.
+- Evidence of any previous care arrangements and reasons why they are no longer adequate, not available or not affordable.

 - Evidence of the care arrangements in the UK, their cost and how the sponsor will cover this cost.